 A brief history of the Maurya Empire, the first political power to unite the disparate kingdoms of the Indian subcontinent.

-Stemming from a curious chapter in Old World history, when the empire of Alexander the Great reached from Greece into the Indus Valley, making its way to the doorstep of modern India the
+The Maurya Empire stems from one of the most curious chapters in Old World history.
+At a time when the empire of Alexander the Great reached from Greece into the Indus Valley, making its way to the doorstep of modern India, the disparate kingdoms also began uniting under the banner of King Chandragupta, the founder of the Maurya Empire.

 Who Are the Maurya Empire?